i-radi/SchoolsManagementSystem/README.md

 - **Serilog:** A versatile logging library for detailed and structured logs.

 ## How to Send Email using Gmail API
-Learn how to integrate Gmail API with this project by following the [Gmail API Integration Guide](https://github.com/i-radi/SchoolsManagementSystem/GmailAPI.md).
+Learn how to integrate Gmail API with this project by following the [Gmail API Integration Guide](https://github.com/i-radi/SchoolsManagementSystem/blob/main/GmailAPI.md).

 ## Database Diagram
 Explore the database structure with the following diagram:
 ![Database Diagram](https://github.com/i-radi/SchoolsManagementSystem/assets/60944957/fc024a91-60a2-4bf7-91f7-05614bc6b9b3)

-Feel free to update and enhance this README file further based on your project's specific features and functionalities.